August 17, 1943

 He began his professional acting career in off - Broadway productions and with touring companies.

-He made his big screen debut in comedy romance film The Wedding Party (made in 1963 and released in 1969) in role as Cecil, at the age of twenty, directed by Brian De Palma.
+He made his big screen debut in comedy romance film The Wedding Party (made in 1963 and released in 1969) in role as Cecil, at the age of twenty.

-He got his first break in sports drama film Bang the Drum Slowly (1973) in role as Bruce Pearson.
+He got his first break as Bruce Pearson in sports drama film Bang the Drum Slowly (1973).

-Robert's breakthrough performance came as Vito Corleone in drama crime movie The Godfather Part II (1974) directed by Francis Ford Coppola, for which he won the Academy Award for Best Supporting Actor.
+Robert's breakthrough performance came as Vito Corleone in drama crime movie The Godfather Part II (1974).

-He made his directorial debut with crime drama film A Bronx Tale (1993), he also starred in role as Lorenzo Anello.
+He made his directorial debut with coming-of-age crime film A Bronx Tale (1993), also he starred as Lorenzo Anello.

-He won the Academy Award and the Golden Globe Award for Best Actor for his role as Jake LaMotta in biographical sports drama film Raging Bull (1980) directed by Martin Scorsese.
+He won the Academy Award for Best Actor and the Golden Globe Award for Best Actor in a Motion Picture – Drama for his role as Jake LaMotta in biographical sports drama film Raging Bull (1980).

 He was nominated for the BAFTA Award for Best Actor in a Leading Role for his performance as Rupert Pupkin in black comedy film The King of Comedy (1982).